 For non EU visitors there are choices.
 The first likely the easiest but most expensive is to contact your home carrier and see if they have a roaming package to use.
 For a short trip or if you only expect to use your phone for a limited number of voice calls this can be a good choice.
 Paying $2 a minute is still cheaper if you’re only making one five minute call.

 If you intend to use your phone for data or just want peace of mind the more economical choice is to buy a local SIM.
 This requires an unlocked phone.
 If you don’t know if your current phone is unlocked ask your carrier.
 If it’s locked you can just insert a new SIM.
 If it’s locked you will either have to get the phone unlocked or consider buying an unlocked phone.

 If you’ve decided to go with a local SIM there are choices.

 Vodafone.it offers 300 minutes of voice,300 SMS and 2GB of data.
 It also costs €30 including the SIM.
 It’s more expensive then the Wind offer.
-It does provide more voice minutes and SMS.
+It does provide more voice minutes and SMS but less .
 Most people don’t have a need for either the SMS or the extra voice minutes.
 It includes voice calls to a number of countries including the United States, Australia and Canada.
 The offer has a twenty eight day duration.
 After the initial twenty eight days it renews for €29.
 You will need to have credit on the phone for the renewal.
 The automatic renewal may make this interesting for longer trips.
 There is no EU roaming included.

 Time for the caveats.
 The obvious differences are the minutes and data allowance.
 If either of these matter to you then that might sway your choice.